-Interpersonal psychotherapy (IPT) is a time-limited, focused, evidence-based approach to treat mood disorders.
-The main goal of IPT is to improve the quality of a client’s interpersonal relationships and social functioning to help reduce their distress.
+Interpersonal psychotherapy is a time-limited, focused, and evidence-based approach to treat mood disorders.
+The main goal of IPT is to improve the quality of a client’s interpersonal relationships and social functioning, it aims to help reduce overall distress.
 IPT provides strategies to resolve problems within four key areas.

 - It addresses interpersonal deficits, including social isolation or involvement in unfulfilling relationships.

 - It can help patients manage unresolved grief—if the onset of distress is linked to the death of a loved one, either recent or past.